murundb/murundb.github.io/docs/kinematics/rotations/time_derivative_of_euler_angles.md

 \end{align}
 $$

-which can be simplified to
+which can be simplified to:

 $$
 \begin{align}